BestTimesToVisit.com Logo

 How should I handle money and tipping in Cartagena?

-What's the best way to get around the city, especially if I want to explore beyond the main tourist zones?
+What's the best way to get around Cartagena, especially if I want to avoid getting ripped off by taxi drivers?

 How many days do you need in Cartagena, Colombia?